Special Actions Unit (Malaysia): History

 UTK was founded on 1 January 1975 by order of then Inspector-General of Police, Tun Hanif Omar.
 They were deployed on their first mission during the Japanese Red Army (日本赤軍; Rōmaji: Nihon Sekigun) hostage incident on 5 August 1975 where the terrorists held approximately 50 civilians including members of the US consulate and the Swedish chargé d'affaires as hostages within the AIA building housing several embassies in Kuala Lumpur, two years after the massacre of Israeli hostages in Munich, West Germany by the Palestinian Black September army group in 1973.
 The terrorists won the release of five imprisoned comrades and flew with them to Libya.

 UTK were trained by the British Army's 22nd Special Air Service regiment (22 SAS) to operate in urban environments.
 UTK had also worked alongside the Grup Gerak Khas (Malaysian Army's special forces unit) to manage security during the 1998 Commonwealth Games.

 Unification to Pasukan Gerakan Khas

-On 20 October 1997, the Royal Malaysia Police meged VAT 69 and UTK into one special operations command known as the Pasukan Gerakan Khas (PGK; 'Special Operations Command – Police SOCOM'), which was launched by the then Prime Minister and Minister of Home Affairs, Mahathir Mohamad and then Inspector-General of Police, Tan Sri Rahim Noor.
+On 20 October 1997, the Royal Malaysia Police merged VAT 69 and UTK into one special operations command known as the Pasukan Gerakan Khas (PGK; 'Special Operations Command – Police SOCOM'), which was launched by the then Prime Minister and Minister of Home Affairs, Mahathir Mohamad and then Inspector-General of Police, Tan Sri Rahim Noor.

 Although amalgamated into one unit, they are still essentially two separate entities operating in two distinct operational environments.